mehrdadrad/mylg/README.md

 brew install homebrew/dupes/libpcap
 ```

-Given that the Go Language compiler (version 1.7 or greater is required) is installed, you can run it with:
+Given that the Go Language compiler (version 1.7 or greater is required) is installed, you can build it with:

 ```
 go get github.com/mehrdadrad/mylg
 cd $GOPATH/src/github.com/mehrdadrad/mylg/
-go run mylg
+go build mylg.go
 ```

 ## License